WIMG: History

-WIMG is the oldest radio station in New Jersey.
+WIMG was the oldest radio station in New Jersey.
 On December 1, 1921, the U.S. Department of Commerce, which regulated radio at this time, adopted the first regulations formally establishing a broadcasting station category, which set aside the wavelength of 360 meters (833 kHz) for entertainment broadcasts, and 485 meters (619 kHz) for market and weather reports.
-The station was originally licensed to the 360 "entertainment" wavelength on December 4, 1922, as WOAX, to Franklyn J. Wolff (Monument Pottery Company) in Trenton.
-The original call letters were randomly assigned from a roster of available call signs.
+The station was originally licensed to the 360 "entertainment" wavelength on December 4, 1922, as WOAX, to Franklyn J. Wolff (Monument Pottery Company) in Trenton, New Jersey.
+The original call sign was randomly assigned from a roster of available call signs.

 In May 1923, the station was reassigned to 1250 kHz.
 On November 11, 1928, as part of a major reallocation implemented under the Federal Radio Commission's General Order 40, WOAX was assigned to 1280 kHz, sharing time on that frequency with WCAM in Camden and WCAP in Asbury Park.

-Beginning in 1930, WOAX was associated with, and carried some of the broadcasts, of WHAP in New York City, a controversial station run by a dissident faction of Christian Science that was aggressively anti-Catholic.
+The WOAX license was transferred to WOAX, Incorporated, on July 11, 1930.
+Beginning that year, WOAX was associated with, and carried some of the broadcasts, of WHAP in New York City, a controversial station run by a dissident faction of Christian Science that was aggressively anti-Catholic.
 At the time Franklin Ford, president of the defenders society, stated that the two stations were the first in a projected national network.
 However, this ambitious plan was never realized, and in 1932 Ford arranged for WHAP to be sold.

-In 1933 WOAX's call sign was changed to WTNJ.
+WOAX's call sign was changed to WTNJ on April 1, 1933.
 In March 1941, WTNJ and its two timeshare partners moved to 1310, with the implementation of the North American Regional Broadcasting Agreement.
-In 1949, WTNJ was granted permission to move to 1300 kHz, which ended its time sharing, although the station was now limited to only broadcasting during daytime hours.
+By 1942, WOAX, Inc.–which remained the name of WTNJ's licensee–was owned one-third each by Charles E. Loew, Julie V. Loew, and F. J. Wolff.
+On January 22, 1949, the three-way time share was unwound: WCAM and WCAP began full-time operation on 1310 kHz, and WTNJ was moved to 1300 kHz and limited to only broadcasting during daytime hours.

+WTNJ nearly lost its license on December 20, 1950, when the Federal Communications Commission (FCC) moved to revoke the station's license effective January 10, 1951, on the grounds that the Loews had delegated control of the station to Erling C. Olsen without prior approval; in its 1948 renewal proceeding, the FCC had found that Franklyn J. Wolff had similarly been delegated operational responsibility by the Loews, leading to a warning against a return to similar practices.
+On September 4, 1952, the FCC rescinded the revocation, finding that Olsen had "only acted as the lawfully designated agent" of the Loews and that he was legitimately serving as WOAX Inc.'s vice president, treasurer, and director; on September 25, it granted a concurrently-pending application, filed on August 5, 1950, to formally transfer control to Olsen.